 - Landing improperly on the leg

-Treatment for an ACL injury depends on the severity of the injury.
+Treatment for an ACL injury depends on the injury’s severity.
 If the ACL is completely torn, then patients will typically have to undergo an ACL reconstruction procedure.
-If the ACL is not torn, then rest and ice will be used in conjunction with rehabilitation in order to help restore the knee to proper function after an injury to this very important ligament.
+If the ACL is not torn, then rest and ice will be used in conjunction with rehabilitation in order to help restore the leg hinge joint to proper function after an injury to this very important ligament.
 After the procedure, Dr. Meier will help patients develop a plan for ACL reconstruction rehab.

 The medial collateral ligament is a ligament that attaches from the inner side of the thighbone to the inner side of the shinbone.
-The MCL stabilizes the knee against lateral forces traveling from the outer side toward the inner side of the knee.
+The MCL stabilizes the knee against lateral forces traveling from the outer side toward the knee’s inner side.

 There are three grades of MCL injury: